.env file

 permission_mode | permission mode | dontAsk | dontAsk / default / acceptEdits / bypassPermissions | Default permission mode |

-auto_update | boolean | off | on / off | Auto-pull, upgrade tool install, and restart on new commits |
+auto_update | boolean | off | on / off | Auto-pull, upgrade tool install, and restart when a new v* tag is published |

 auto_update_interval | integer | 60 | Any integer | Update check interval (minutes) |